kiwisincebirth/TRS-80-MODEL-1-K/BUILDING.md

   - R16 and R18 should **NOT** be installed now.
 See [Video Calibration](./CONFIG.md#video-calibration)
   - R37 is a 1/2 watt resistor and slightly bigger than the other resistors.
   - Resistor values are labelled on the board using R (ohms) K (kOhms) M (mOhms)
-- Diodes, fitting CR5-CR8 (1N4148), and then CR4 (1N4001) last.
-These are optional components
+- Next install optional diodes, fitting CR5-CR8 (1N4148), and then CR4 (1N4001) last.
-- Ceramic disc capacitors with specific values
+- Then install ceramic disc capacitors with specific values
   - C3, C5, C6, C7, C8, C13, C17, C18, C43, C48, C50, C57, C60, C61
   - Capacitors are labelled on the board in 3 digit (value exponent) notation
 - Then install all remaining (power decoupling) ceramic disk capacitors.
-  - There are about 50 of these and are all 100nf (104) in value
+  - There are about 50 of these and are all 100nf (104) in value.
   - While installing (using a Multimeter), please check the power rails are not shorted
 - Transistors Q1, Q2, these have fine pitch pads and require a small soldering iron tip and solder
 - Install IC sockets (preferably) for all IC's.
 Don't install IC's at this point.
-  - You MUST need to install sockets for ROM's, including the character generator
   - As a minimum you should have sockets for large scale components CPU,RAM, etc.
+  - You MUST install sockets for ROM's, including the character generator.
   - Consider sockets for more sensitive components U3 (SN75452), U25 (LM3900)
   - If installing the [Alternate Main Clock](./FEATURES.md#alternate-main-clock) DON'T install socket for U60
-  - If installing the [SUPERMEM] DON'T install a socket for
+  - If installing the [SuperMem](/supermem/README.md) board consider not installing a socket System RAM
 - 4 way DIP Jumper Switch pack, SW10
 - All Resistor Packs.
-These are labelled as RPxxx on PCB and clearly indicate the value
+These are labelled as RPxx on PCB and clearly indicate the value.
 - Main 10.6445 Mhz Quartz Crystal Y1.
   - If installing a tall component it must be mounted horizontally for height clearance
-  - If installing a [Alternate Main Clock](./FEATURES.md#alternate-main-clock) dont install Y1
+  - If installing a [Alternate Main Clock](./FEATURES.md#alternate-main-clock) DON'T install Y1
 - Onboard Power LED D1.
 It needs to be installed in the correct polarity
   - This is optional, and can be installed at any time.
 - Electrolytic capacitors with specific values C11, C19, C70.
   - These need to be installed in the correct polarity
   - The large capacitor (C11) should be mounted horizontally to reduce height
-- Then install all remaining (power decoupling) electrolytic capacitors.
+- Then install all remaining electrolytic capacitors.
-  - These are all 10uF in value
+  - These are all 10uF in value, and most are power decoupling.
   - While installing (using a Multimeter), please check the power rails are not shorted
 - Jumper J18 - Should be shorted for normal CPU frequency
 - Jumper JP21, JP27 - Must be jumpered to set the main ROM Chip Type